 - Recovery Vehicle (Improved Medium Mobility)

 Tank transporters or Heavy Equipment Transporters are capable of carrying 70-tonne main battle tanks.

 The HET can move its load rapidly and cost-effectively, saving wear and tear on the tracks and the roads.

 The HET is the most powerful tank transporter in production.
 It consists of an Oshkosh 1070F 8 x 8 tractor truck and a King Trailer GTS 100 seven-axle semi-trailer.
 Its after-cooled Caterpillar C18 turbocharged diesel engine produces 700bhp.

 2 + 10

-Both trucks are 8 x 6 load carriers with a 15-tonne flatrack payload, allowing the rapid loading and unloading of flatracks or containers.
+It is a load carrier with a 15-tonne flatrack payload, allowing the rapid loading and unloading of flatracks or 20ft ISO containers.